jantuomi/milch/README.md

 ## Building

 Install a Haskell toolchain with Stack and GHC.
-Run

-    stack build
+To build and install the `milch` binary in your `PATH`, run:

     stack install

-to build and install the `milch` binary in your `PATH`.

-Then, run
+To see the help text, run:

     milch -h

-to see the help text.
+## Tests

+To run the test suite, run:

+    stack test

 ## Author